shahidusmanm/customrestapi/README.md

 ![FlaskApp](images/Flaskapp.png)

-It is in a Docker format and it is deployed in Europe-West2, which is their London based data center so you click on it.
+It is in a Docker format, and it is deployed in Europe-West2, which is their London based data centre, so you click on it.

 ![Cloudflaskappdeployment_gcp](images/cloudflaskappdeployment_gcp.png)